sematext/docs/docs/sematext-docker-agent/configuration.md

 **Docker TLS Socket**

-To access the Docker TLS socket (on port 2376 or 3376 for Docker Swarm Master), Sematext Agent needs access to the certifcates.
+To access the Docker TLS socket (on port 2376 or 3376 for Docker Swarm Master), Sematext Agent needs access to the certificates.
 Please use the following parameters to configure TLS access:

   - \-e DOCKER\_HOST - e.g. tcp://ip-reachable-from-container:2375/